 Quinoa Baby Food Combinations

-Here’s a look at ways to combine quinoa baby cereal with other purees and ingredients to make new flavors.
+Here’s a look at ways to combine quinoa baby cereal with other purees and ingredients to make baby food combinations.
 Feel free to add a sprinkle of cinnamon or other spices to these, or to mix in a liquid such as unsweetened nondairy milk.

 TIP: Stir in a small amount of hemp seeds, chia seeds, or ground flax seeds (or oils) to add more healthy fats to any of these.